 Recent Firm Highlights & News

-ANDOVER GOLF & COUNTRY CLUB LITIGATION: A flurry of litigation commenced in recent days involving the foreclosure by Whitaker Bank of the Andover Golf Course property which includes the clubhouse and pool.
+ANDOVER GOLF & COUNTRY CLUB LITIGATION: A flurry of litigation commenced in the last 90 days involving the foreclosure by Whitaker Bank of the Andover Golf Course property which includes the clubhouse and pool.

 The Andover developers have filed a motion for temporary injunction asking the court to order AGCC and Whitaker Bank and any successors, assigns or purchasers to open, operate and properly maintain the golf course and club.
 Read the April 26, 2017 Motion.